Last Updated on December 17, 2021

 1. Lenovo Flex 5 81X20005US – Recommended 2 in 1 Laptop for Graphic Design

 First up we have a highly recommended mid range option for those looking for a fairly powerful machine at a good value.
-The central attraction of this laptop is the processor.
-More on this below.
+As far as the processing power goes, this is among the best laptops in this list.

 Lenovo Flex 5 is a 14″ convertible laptop that features a good range of specs suitable for most intermediate level designers.
 14″ screen is the middle of the road between a 13.3″ and a large 15.6″ screen.
 Therefore, it offers a balance between portability and working comfort.

 For starters this laptop features the latest AMD Ryzen 5 4500U processor.
 The 4th Gen Ryzen processors offer huge improvement over their predecessor AMD Ryzen 3500U.

 As you can see here, the AMD Ryzen 5 4500U is 50% better than the previous gen 3500U.
 No other generation improves so much on their predecessor as this.

 Hence as far as the performance goes, this has the best value for the price in our opinion.

 Other than that, it offers a decent FHD resolution touchscreen.
 It comes with a Digital Pen that you can use for designing work.